-Under our Declaration of Trust, subject to certain exceptions, shareholders generally are only entitled to vote at a duly held meeting at which a quorum is present on (1) any matter required to be voted on by the 1940 Act, (2) amendments to our Declaration of Trust that would materially and adversely affect the contract rights of outstanding shares subject to certain exceptions provided in our Declaration of Trust, (3) a merger, consolidation, conversion (other than a Conversion Event), statutory share exchange or transfer of all or substantially all of our assets as provided in our Declaration of Trust, (4) removal of a trustee for cause and the election of a successor trustee to the extent provided in our Declaration of Trust, (5) the dissolution of the Fund to the extent specifically provided by the terms of any class or series of shares as set forth in our Declaration of Trust, (6) in the event that there are no trustees, the election of trustees, and (7) such other matters that our Board has submitted to our shareholders for approval or ratification.
-The affirmative vote of a plurality of the votes cast in the election of a trustee is generally required to elect any trustee, and the affirmative vote of a majority of the votes cast at a meeting of shareholders duly called and at which a quorum is present is generally sufficient to approve any other matter that may properly come before the shareholders at such meeting (other than the removal of a trustee or unless more than a majority of votes cast is required by the 1940 Act).
+Under our Declaration of Trust, subject to certain exceptions, shareholders generally are only entitled to vote at a duly held meeting at which a quorum is present on (1) any matter required to be voted on by the 1940 Act, (2) amendments to our Declaration of Trust that would materially and adversely affect the contract rights of outstanding shares subject to certain exceptions provided in our Declaration of Trust, (3) a merger, consolidation, conversion (other than a Conversion Event), statutory share exchange or transfer of all or substantially all of our assets as provided in our Declaration of Trust, (4) removal of a trustee for cause and the election of a successor trustee to the extent provided in our Declaration of Trust, (5) the dissolution of the Fund to the extent specifically provided by the terms of any class or series of shares as set forth in our Declaration of Trust, (6) in the event that there are no trustees, the election of a trustee is generally required to elect any trustee, and the affirmative vote of a majority of the votes cast at a meeting of shareholders duly called and at which a quorum is present is generally sufficient to approve any other matter that may properly come before the shareholders at such meeting (other than the removal of a trustee or unless more than a majority of votes cast is required by the 1940 Act).
 Shareholders have the power to remove a trustee from our Board for "cause," and then only by the affirmative vote of shareholders entitled to cast at least two-thirds of the votes entitled to be cast on the matter.
-"Cause" is defined in our Declaration of Trust as conviction of a felony or a final judgment of a court of competent jurisdiction holding that such Trustee caused demonstrable, material harm to the Fund through bad faith or active and deliberate dishonesty.
+"Cause" is defined in our Declaration of Trust action of a court of competent jurisdiction holding that such Trustee caused demonstrable, material harm to the Fund through bad faith or active and deliberate dishonesty.